 One of the most common causes of electric motor failure is overload.
 Mechanical or electrical overload; it doesn't matter what the type, overload is when the motor's output torque isn't sufficient to move the load.
 This post will look at how to detect overload, what causes overload, and how to replace an overloaded motor properly.

 Your electric motor may run under an overload situation for a while, days or even weeks.
 In fact, many motors have a rating called Service Factor that allows for periodic short bursts of overloads, just not prolonged overload.
-A motor run overload for a prolonged period will eventually fail.
+A motor run overloaded for a prolonged period will eventually fail.
 The primary symptoms of motor overload are excessive current draw, insufficient torque, and overheating.
 Here are a few ways to spot overload in your electric motor:

-- Smell: The Motor may smell hot or burnt during and after operation.
+- Smell: the motor may smell hot or burnt during and after operation.

-- Listen: Your motor may be louder and have additional vibration as the shaft works harder to turn the load.
+- Listen: your motor may be louder and have additional vibration as the shaft works harder to turn the load.

 If you have noticed a change in the operational efficiency and want to test for overload before a failure has happened, there are a few different tests to try.
 Using a multimeter with a clamp attachment will allow you to test for over-, under-, or fluctuating current situations that lead to overload.
 Vibration Analysis can be used to test for worn-out bearings and might even help detect shaft misalignment.
 You might also want to try testing the temperature throughout the motor's operation to look for fluctuations and increases.